Recruiter-Joe/Recruiter-Joe.github.io/cv.md

 {% include contact.html %}

 ## CAREER SUMMARY
 Technical Recruiter • Executive Recruiter • Founding Recruiter • Recruiting Manager

-● An organized, energetic, and highly resourceful recruitment professional with 6+ years of experience building teams and serving as an indispensable partner to stakeholders and hiring managers.
+● <strong>An organized, energetic, and highly resourceful recruitment professional </strong> with 6+ years of experience building teams and serving as an indispensable partner to stakeholders and hiring managers.

-● A proactive contributor who excels in translating high-level recruiting goals into implementation, and owns the execution from end to end.
+● <strong>A proactive contributor who excels in translating high-level recruiting goals into implementation</strong>, and owns the execution from end to end.

-● Highly regarded for consistent ability to provide a world-class candidate experience, emotional intelligence, and decorum to sensitive, confidential, and unpredictable situations.
+● <strong>Highly regarded for consistent ability to provide a world-class candidate experience</strong>, emotional intelligence, and decorum to sensitive, confidential, and unpredictable situations.

 ## AREAS OF EXPERTISE